alirezapl1/filt/README.md

 <a name="variables"></a>

 ## 📝 Variables
-**The variables provided below should either be completed within the [config.py](https://github.com/TheCaduceus/FileStreamBot/blob/main/bot/config.py) file or configured as environment variables.**
 * `API_ID`|`TELEGRAM_API_ID`: API ID of your Telegram account, can be obtained from [My Telegram](https://my.telegram.org). `int`
 * `API_HASH`|`TELEGRAM_API_HASH`: API hash of your Telegram account, can be obtained from [My Telegram](https://my.telegram.org). `str`
 * `OWNER_ID`: ID of your Telegram account, can be obtained by sending **/info** to [@DrFileStreamBot](https://t.me/DrFileStreamBot). `int`